seananderson/metafolio/inst/ms/ms.md

   figures and if you can't see the equations in the `.docx` version then see the `.pdf` version.

-- We still need to discuss authorship and order of authorship.
+- We still need to discuss order of authorship.

-- Notes from Nick: (1) add something about how many of these concepts are key assumptions of conservation ecology, but they haven't been tested quantitatively before, (2) consider flipping the discussion around so the broad elements come first and the salmon applications come near the end, (3) consider sticking with "one half/other half", or "lower half/upper half".
-If lower/upper, need to explain reasoning.
+- add something about how many of these concepts are key assumptions of conservation ecology, but they haven't been tested quantitatively before,

+- stick with "lower half/upper half"; explain reasoning

 \newpage